 Deciding what happens to your estate after your death is a complicated affair, and one that nobody relishes.
 However, it’s something that demands your attention, and once you’ve got things sorted you’ll feel a big weight off your shoulders.

 For many people, preparations consist solely of making a will which stipulates who gets what, and that’s it.
 Some people will think about trusts, but see them as something for the rich only.
 Trusts can actually make sense for people with even modest assets.
 But what is a trust?

 A trust is simply a legal agreement whereby a person or group of people take responsibility for assets of various kinds for the benefit of someone else.
-When talking about trusts you will come across plenty of legalese, and you definitely need to know the following terms:
+When talking about trusts you will come across plenty of legal language, so you definitely need to know the following terms:

 You can put money, property, investments or other assets into a trust, and you can also include life insurance.

 A trust can be set up during the lifetime of the settlor, or it can be set up on their behalf as set out in a will.
 A trust can also be established through intestacy laws (where there is no will).

 Now we’ve answered ‘what is a trust’ let’s look at why you might want to set one up.